Prenatal vitamins…are they important? Yes!

 What are the Best Over The Counter Prenatal Vitamins?

 Unlike medication sold in stores, nutritional supplements (including prenatal vitamins) are not regulated by the FDA (Food and Drug Administration).
 That means there is absolutely no regulation to ensure the prenatal you are taking contains what it says it does.

-So what is a pregnant women to do?
+So, what is a pregnant woman to do?

 For me personally, I was prescribed because as a military wife I get them free.
 That is the ONLY reason.
 Mine did have DHA.

 HELPFUL TIP: One really great source of verifiable information about prenatal vitamins is LabDoor (www.labdoor.com).
 LabDoor chemically analyzes the actual quantities of active ingredients and key nutrients in a product.
 This verifies the prenatal vitamin actually contains what they say it does.
 It also lists the nutritional value for each supplement, and if there are any ingredients that might be of concern.